tango-controls/rfc/2/README.md

 * The Device SHALL have all Attributes, Pipes and Commands defined by its Class.

-### Device Interface

-The Device Interface is a list of Attributes, Pipes and Commands provided by a Device.

 * The Device MAY expose Attributes and/or Commands not defined by its Class.
 These are called Dynamic Attributes and/or Dynamic Commands respectively, see [RFC-XX]().

-* Dynamic Attributes and/or Dynamic Commands MAY be added to the Device Interface during transition from the phase Not Exported to the phase Exported.
+* Dynamic Attributes and/or Dynamic Commands MAY be added to the Device during transition from the phase Not Exported to the phase Exported.

-* In the Exported phase, Dynamic Attributes and/or Dynamic Commands MAY be added to the Device Interface.
+* In the Exported phase, Dynamic Attributes and/or Dynamic Commands MAY be added to the Device.

-* In the Exported phase, Dynamic Attributes and/or Dynamic Commands MAY be removed from the Device Interface.
+* In the Exported phase, Dynamic Attributes and/or Dynamic Commands MAY be removed from the Device.

 ### Device lifecycle

 The Device lifecycle is:
 * Device MUST be in one of two phases: Exported or Not Exported.
-* In the Exported phase, Device Interface MUST be accessible to actors of the Tango Controls System.
+* In the Exported phase, Device MUST be accessible to actors of the Tango Controls System.
-* In the Not Exported phase, Device Interface MUST NOT be accessible to actors of the Tango Controls System.
+* In the Not Exported phase, Device MUST NOT be accessible to actors of the Tango Controls System.
 * At the transition from the phase Not Exported to the phase Exported the Device MUST be initialised as if its Init Command was executed.
 * At the transition from the phase Exported to the phase Not Exported the Device SHOULD gracefully be uninitialised.

-The device lifecycle MUST be implemented by a Device Server.
+* The Device Server MUST manage Device lifecycle.

 ### Init Command

 The Init Command purpose is to re-initialise the Device.

 * The Init Command, when called, SHALL in a sequence:
-  * gracefully un-initialise the Device (free any dynamic resources allocated to the Device)
+  * gracefully un-initialise the Device returning to a state before its first initialisation,
-  * initialise the Device
+  * initialise the Device using the values of its Properties.

 ### Device State and Status